Schwenckenator/NoGravShooter/ZeroG/Assets/Audio/New Sounds/Guns/Handgun/README.txt

 These are for the hand gun.
-There are three sounds for a randomized effect
+There are multiple sounds for a randomized effect